sozu-proxy/sozu-command-futures/README.md

-# sozu-command-futures, a library driving the sōzu HTTP reverse proxy
+# sozu-command-futures, a library driving the sōzu HTTP reverse proxy - moved to https://github.com/sozu-proxy/sozu/tree/master/futures

 This reverse proxy receives orders on a Unix socket, with a simple request-response protocol using JSON.